MicrobialEngineeringGroupTMB/Rao-et-al.-2023-Scripts-for-Limosilactobacillus-reuteri-flow-cytometry-analysis/README.md

 * a script for automated gating using k-means clustering

+Notebooks with examples data are available for the <a href="https://microbialengineeringgrouptmb.github.io/Rao-et-al.-2023-Scripts-for-Limosilactobacillus-reuteri-flow-cytometry-analysis/fixed_gates_live_script.html">fixed gating script</a> and for the k-means gating script.

 If there is anything in this repository that you found useful for your own work, we would be grateful if you would consider citing the Rao et al (2023) paper.

 ## Dependencies